COOP FUND

 social responsibility - Consider the needs of society

-solidarity - A cooperative has a responsibility for the wellbeing of its members and other cooperatives.
+solidarity - A cooperative has a responsibility for the well-being of its members and other cooperatives.

 voluntary and open membership - Coop Fund is a voluntary organization, open to all persons willing to accept the responsibilities of membership without gender, social, racial, political or religious discrimination.